Dolores del Río: 1925–1929: Silent film stardom

-Edwin Carewe had ambitions to marry del Río, with the intent that they become a famous Hollywood couple.
-Carewe prepared his divorce from his wife Mary Atkin and seeded false rumors in campaigns of his films.
-But during the filming of Evangeline, United Artists convinced del Río to separate herself artistically and professionally from Carewe, who still held an exclusive contract with the actress.
+Edwin Carewe still had ambitions to marry del Río, with the intent that they become a famous Hollywood couple.
+Carewe prepared his divorce from his wife Mary Atkin and seeded false rumors about a romance with del Río in campaigns of his films.
+During the filming of Evangeline, del Río considered separating professionally from Carewe, seeking support and advice from United Artists lawyers, since Carewe had an exclusivity contract signed by her.

-In New York, following the successful premiere of Evangeline, del Río declared to the reporters: "Mr. Carewe and I are just friends and companions in the art of the cinema.
+In New York, following the successful premiere of Evangeline, and upon recommendation of the firm's lawyers, del Río declared to the reporters: "Mr. Carewe and I are just friends and companions in the art of the cinema.
 I will not marry Mr. Carewe."
 Eventually, she canceled her contract with him.
-Furious, Carewe filed criminal charges against Dolores.
-Advised by United Artists lawyers, Dolores reached an agreement with Carewe out of court.
+Furious, Carewe filed criminal charges against del Río alleging breach of contract.
+Advised by United Artists lawyers, del Río reached an agreement with Carewe out of court, paying compensation.
 In spite of this settlement, Carewe started a campaign against her.
-In order to eclipse her, he filmed a new sound version of Resurrection starring Lupe Vélez, another popular Mexican film star and alleged rival of del Río.
+In order to eclipse her, he filmed a new sound version of Resurrection starring Lupe Vélez, another popular Mexican film star and with whom the public assumed that del Río had a rivalry.

 Having finally broken off professionally from Carewe, del Río was prepared for the filming of her first talkie: The Bad One, directed by George Fitzmaurice.
 The film was released in June 1930 with great success.
 Critics said that del Río could speak and sing in English with a charming accent.
 She was a suitable star for the talkies.